-- If possible, create discontinuity between the home theatre room and adjacent living areas with different ceiling heights. - Consider the weakest links in noise control, such as direct sound passages from window-to-window and door-to-door if possible, reposition doors and windows to create indirect sound passages. - Seal edges of doors and windows against noise transmission with acoustic seals.

-- Try not to position the home theatre directly above or below bedrooms, and isolate it as much as possible from quiet living areas. - Thick woollen rugs or carpet over heavy-duty felt underlay is superior to thin or synthetic floor coverings for reducing reverberation.
+- If possible, create discontinuity between the home theatre room and adjacent living areas with different ceiling heights. - Consider the weakest links in noise control, such as direct sound passages from window-to-window and doorto-door - if possible, reposition doors and windows to create indirect sound passages. - Seal edges of doors and windows against noise transmission with acoustic seals. - Try not to position the home theatre directly above or below bedrooms, and isolate it as much as possible from quiet living areas. - Thick woollen rugs or carpet over heavy-duty felt underlay is superior to thin or synthetic floor coverings for reducing reverberation.

 NOTE: Sliding doors and windows are very difficult to seal off properly and may not be the best option acoustically.
-We recommend latched windows with 7mm Pilkington Hush Glass[®] and restricting the amount of glazing to up to 20% of the wall area.
-If a greater area of glazing is required we recommend 11mm Pilkington Hush Glass[®] for up to 50% of the wall area.
+We recommend latched windows with 7mm Pilkington Hush Glass® and restricting the amount of glazing to up to 20% of the wall area.
+If a greater area of glazing is required we recommend 11mm Pilkington Hush Glass® for up to 50% of the wall area.

-improve airflow.
+Some form of mechanical ventilation may be required to improve airflow.
 We recommend fitting your home theatre with a small, quiet air-conditioning unit to maintain a comfortable environment.

-For more information on performace and installation specification of higher performing systems, please refer to the GIB[®] Noise Control Systems technical literature.
+For more information on performance and installation specification of higher performing systems, please refer to the GIB Noise Control® Systems technical literature.